Jeremy Denk

-Jeremy Denk (born May 16, 1970 in Durham, North Carolina) is an American classical pianist and author of the memoir Every Good Boy Does Fine: A Love Story, in Music Lessons (2022).
+Jeremy Denk (born May 16, 1970) is an American pianist.
+He was awarded a MacArthur "Genius" Fellowship in 2013, won the Avery Fisher Prize in 2014, and was elected to the American Academy of Arts and Sciences in 2016.

 Early life

-Denk did not come from a musical family.
+Denk was born in 1970 in Durham, North Carolina.
+He did not come from a musical family.
 After several years in New Jersey, his family settled in Las Cruces, New Mexico, where he grew up.
-He attended Oberlin College and did graduate work at Indiana University where he studied with György Sebők.
+He attended Oberlin College and graduate school at Indiana University Bloomington, where he studied with György Sebők.
+He also attended the Juilliard School.